kitnil/awesome/README.md

 - [go-internals](https://github.com/teh-cmc/go-internals) - A book about the internals of the Go programming language.
 - [qr-filetransfer](https://github.com/claudiodangelis/qr-filetransfer) - :zap: Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.
 - [concat](https://github.com/ArneVogel/concat) - Download your vods from twitch in the command line
-- [gitleaks](https://github.com/zricethezav/gitleaks) - Searches full repo history for secrets and keys 🔑
+- [gitleaks](https://github.com/zricethezav/gitleaks) - Audit git repos for secrets 🔑
 - [experiments](https://github.com/bigwhite/experiments) - Personal code, scripts and config files for experiments
 - [c2go](https://github.com/elliotchance/c2go) - ⚖️ A tool for transpiling C to Go.
 - [borg](https://github.com/ok-borg/borg) - Search and save shell snippets without leaving your terminal